 It’s easy to get in over your head with fixing slow computers.
 And if you have an older device, there could be so many things slowing it down that the only recourse is reinstalling the operating system.
 Don’t do this yourself.
 Your time is too valuable to fiddle with the computer.
 Ask for help.

 Boost IT can help ease the stress of a slow computer’s performance.
-With our Managed Services, we can keep your computers in tip-top shape with benchmark tests, regular malware, anti-spyware and antivirus scans, scheduled updates to software, and more.
+With professional Managed IT, we keep your computers and network in tip-top shape with benchmark tests, regular malware, anti-spyware and antivirus scans, scheduled updates to software, and more.
 It all takes place without interruption to your employees.
 Plus, we offer cloud computing to help move your daily files online so they don’t take up your hard drive space.